mceSystems/reflow/README.md

 ## The power of Reflow
 Lets tie it all up - we'll build 3 pieces:
-* Display layer container - a browser that will contain the display layer and use the `my-views-package` views (we'll user the `@mcesystems/reflow-react-display-layer` here), we'll also use WebSocket for the engine-to-display-layer communication
+* Display layer container - a browser that will contain the display layer and use the `my-views-package` views (we'll use the `@mcesystems/reflow-react-display-layer` here), we'll also use WebSocket for the engine-to-display-layer communication
 * Flow1 - a node application that will use the views in some way
 * Flow2 - a node application that will use the views in another way